These women made history on election night

 During the 1992 “Year of the Woman,” voters elected more new women – 24 – to Congress than in any previous decade, and that record has remained, according to Rutgers.
 That election followed Professor Anita Hill’s testimony on sexual harassment allegations against Clarence Thomas during his confirmation to the Supreme Court.

-“To me, women win because she ran, whether she actually wins or not,” Walsh said.
+“To me, women win because she ran,” Walsh said, even though Shirley lost her race on Tuesday.

 WINNER: Alexandria Ocasio-Cortez